 - More than 54,000 people are employed in the sector

-- Our operational costs are 40% lower than London
+- At the same time our operational costs are 40% lower than London.

 - £24m to support delivery of the Government’s Full Fibre Network Challenge (which will see GM reaching 25% full fibre coverage) and Regeneris estimate will add £6.5bn to the GM economy over 15 years, or 10% of the GM economy.

 - Working with Siemens and partners across the North West to develop the £20m Made Smarter pilot which aims to increase the uptake of digital tech in manufacturing and put the region at the forefront of the fourth industrial revolution